tundish/blue_monday_78/bluemonday78/ray_19780116_retires/pocket_fax.rst

     You may as well have this.
 It's not doing any good in here.

+.. property:: NOTEBOOK.state bluemonday78.logic.Visibility.visible

 [NARRATOR]_

     |OFFICER_SURNAME| tosses onto the desk a small book.
-Its cover is of board and cloth.
+Its cover is of stiffened cloth.
     A few dozen waxy leaves of thick paper have been double-punched through with holes.
     It is held together by a shoelace.